MikeWLloyd/strprofiler_shiny/www/help.md

 ---

 ### Batch Sample Report
-For batched samples a report is summary report is generated.
+For batched samples, a report is summary report is generated.
 For individual sample comparison report, enter the individual sample in the database query tab.

 | Output Field | Description |
 | :---        |    :----   |